Is Betternet a Good VPN?Posted Nov. 14, 2018, 1:28 p.m. by Jonathan

 Sure enough, you don't want to try them all.

-And it's natural that you want someone trustworthy to tell you if it's worth your time and effort.
+And, naturally, you want someone trustworthy to tell you if it's worth your time and effort.

 While trying to find the VPN that suits our needs, we’ve stumbled upon Betternet and dabbled with it for quite some time.